 For these reasons, we implemented the use of Cerenia, an antiemetic injection that lasts 24 hours, as part of our surgical routine.
 An antiemetic is a drug that is effective against vomiting and nausea.
 Antiemetics are typically used to treat motion sickness and the side effects of opioid analgesics, general anesthetics, and chemotherapy directed against cancer.
 Since starting this, we've seen a dramatic decline in regurgitation by patients while in the hospital and owners often report that their pet is eating normally by the next day.

-The results of a study that followed patients after surgery (displayed on the right) speaks for itself.
+The results of a study that followed patients after surgery (displayed on the right) speak for themselves.
 Half of the study group were given maropitant citrate (Cerenia) prior to anesthesia and the other half were given placebos.

 Ramsey, D, et al. "Cerenia Prevents Perioperative Nausea and Vomiting and Improves Recovery in Dogs Undergoing Routine Surgery."
 Intern J Appl Res Vet Med.
 12.3 (2014): 228-37.
 Web.